 Nobody’s perfect, and everyone fails.
 When they ask about a time you failed, talk about a specific situation where you failed to accomplish your goal, and most importantly – how you corrected it, learned from it, and used the experience to make sure it doesn’t happen again!

-Never sound like you laid the blame on others or refused to talk responsibility.
-It’s much better to sound humble and accepting of the mistake.
+Never sound like you laid the blame on others or refused to take responsibility.
+It’s much better to sound humble and show you can admit a mistake.